javedali99/python-resources-for-earth-sciences/README.md

 <div>

-This repository contains information about python libraries broadly relevant to Earth Sciences (Hydrology, Meteorology, Geospatial etc.).
+This repository contains information about python libraries broadly relevant to Earth Sciences (Hydrology, Meteorology, Geospatial, Climatology etc.).
 Packages are broadly grouped according to their function; however, many have functionality that spans multiple categories.

 If you have any comments or suggestions for additions or improvements for this repository, submit an issue , or make some changes and submit a pull request.
 If you can’t contribute on GitHub, [send me an email](mailto:javedali28@gmail.com).
 If you have an issue with one of the libraries discussed below, please contact the maintainer of that library.